649 total views

 I do not make it a point to address atheists, as I hold true to the philosophy of save your damned self.
-But, ironically, they have sought me out on several occasions, and I have engaged enough to understand their quarrel with religion.
+But they have, ironically, sought me out on several occasions, in which I have obliged them enough to understand their quarrel with religion.
 I too am anti-religion, as the mantra here explicitly states.
 However, unlike them, I do not oppose religion in an attempt to disprove God, but to prove that God is not relegated to man’s gross misrepresentations.

 Nevertheless, atheists tend to echo the sentiments of Greek philosopher Epicurus.
 He said…

 Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both willing and able?
 Then whence cometh evil?
 Is he neither able nor willing?
 Then why call him God?– Epicurus